Meta-models for transfer learning in source localisation: Multilevel Representations

 Each GP is transformed to be strictly positive, as the hyperparameters they predict must be greater than zero.
-While the exponential function was used for this purpose with the noise-process $r$ (\ref{e:r-GP}) here we favour the softplus transformation~\cite{wiemann2021using} since it can be specified to provide a direct map over the inputs of interest, aiding the interpretability of the parameter models $\{g, h\}$.
-The exponentiated transformation is maintained for the lower-level GPs $f_k$ since it provided more stable inferences.
+While the exponential function was used for this purpose with the noise-process $r$ (\ref{e:r-GP}) here softplus transformation~\cite{wiemann2021using} is used since it can be specified to approximate the identity function ($\,f(a) = a \,$) over the inputs of interest, aiding the interpretability of the hyperparameter models $\{g, h\}$.
+The exponentiated transformation is maintained for the lower-level GPs $f_k$ since it prevented divergences during inference via HMC, and aided convergence of the MCMC chains.

-\paragraph{Priors} The noise process prior distributions are set as before (\ref{e:noise_prior_start})--(\ref{e:prior_end}) while the AE map priors are sampled from GPs (\ref{e:hg-gp1})--(\ref{e:hg-gp2}), whose hyperparameters are added to $\boldsymbol{\theta}$.
-We use the same Mat\'{e}rn 3/2 kernel for the higher-level GPs, however, in this case, we use a linear mean function (with slope $m$ and gradient $c$).
-The linear mean allows us to encode domain knowledge of a positive gradient for the expected intertask functions via the GP prior.
+\paragraph{Priors} The noise process prior distributions are set as before (\ref{e:noise_prior_start})--(\ref{e:prior_end}) while the AE map priors are sampled from GPs (\ref{e:hg-gp1})--(\ref{e:hg-gp2}) whose hyperparameters are added to $\boldsymbol{\theta}$.
+We use the same Mat\'{e}rn 3/2 kernel for the higher-level GPs ($k_g$ and $k_h$), however, we use a linear mean function (with slope $\beta$ and gradient $\gamma$),

+The linear mean allows us to encode domain knowledge of a positive gradient (as a soft constraint) for the expected intertask functions via the GP prior.
 The conditional posterior predictive distributions of $\{g, h\}$ then provide intertask relationships learnt from the collected data (while only observing data as inputs on the lowest level $f$).
 The additional hyperparameters for the shared (global) sampling distributions are,

-Where $m$ and $c$ are the slope and intercepts of the linear mean function for the intertask relationships.
+Where $\beta$ and $\gamma$ are the slope and intercepts of the linear mean function for the intertask relationships.
 The priors for each of these should reflect the difficulty in making specific statements around hyperparameter values, due to their limited interpretability,

-Given the normalised space, these priors encode weak knowledge and constrain the mean function to (reasonable) positive gradients.

-This explainable multilevel model, with GPs representing hyperparameter variations, is referred to as multitask learning method B (MTL B).
-For comparison, we plot the resultant hyperparameter posterior distributions for: \begin{itemize} \item Independent learners (STL, green) \item Shared GP prior (MTL A, orange) \item Hyperparameter modelling (MTL B, purple) \end{itemize}
+Given the normalised space, these priors encode weak knowledge and constrain the mean function to positive gradients.
+The upper bound (10) of the uniform distribution was set to avoid divergences of the HMC samples and ensure convergence of MCMC.
+The descriptive multilevel model, with GPs representing hyperparameter variations, is referred to as multitask learning method B (MTL-B).